Getting (and more importantly, staying) fit is a 24/7 job.

 Let’s build the basics first, shall we?
 Drinking water is the perfect way to prepare your body for the process of getting fit.

-Unfortunately for the majority of the population, not everyone knows that proper hydration can help you become and stay fit; in fact, studies suggest that two-thirds of Americans still don’t drink enough water.
+Unfortunately for the majority of the population, not everyone knows that proper hydration can help you become and stay fit; in fact, studies suggest that many Americans still don’t drink enough water.

 Don’t make the same mistake.
 Drink eight glasses a day to fuel your health and your fitness.